Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 # Changelog
 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.

+## July 2023 hotfix
+* Players using a non-English voice language setting will no longer experience a crash upon accessing English-only modded content.

 ## July 2023
 * Inclusion of digsite content.
 * Camera point transitions now interpolate correctly over 60 FPS.